BOSTON COLLEGE UPENDS PROVIDENCE COLLEGE, 3-2

-Junior defenseman Blake Bolden scored the game-winning goal for the Eagles
+Junior defenseman Blake Bolden pots game-winning goal for Eagles

 CHESTNUT HILL, Mass. - Junior Blake Bolden delivered the third straight goal by the fourth-ranked Boston College women's ice hockey team and the Eagles (17-6-2, 10-2-2) held on for the 3-2 win over Providence on Friday night at Kelley Rink.